HousamKak/trace/README.md

 | ![Update Profile](https://github.com/HousamKak/trace/blob/main/demo/application/updating%20profile.gif) | ![Remove Image](https://github.com/HousamKak/trace/blob/main/demo/application/remove%20image.gif) | ![Add Trace](https://github.com/HousamKak/trace/blob/main/demo/application/adding%20trace.gif)

 > Second Unity
-> On the left you can see the app in development mode with a previously defined path.
+> Here you can see the app in development mode with a previously defined path.
 The application is a location based game using mapbox api for maps.
-On the right you can see the app on an andriod device.

 | App in development Demo  |
 | -----------------|
 | ![App in development Demo](https://github.com/HousamKak/trace/blob/main/demo/application/unity%20dev.gif) |

+> On the right you can see the app on an andriod device.

 |App on andriod  |
 |-----|